Planck 2013 results. I. Overview of products and scientific results: Frequency Maps

 \subsection{Map Units}

-Broad-band detection instruments like those carried by \Planck\ measure radiative power through a filter or pass-band: either the flux density times effective area for unresolved sources, or the intensity times throughput (collecting area times solid angle) for extended emission.
-The calibration source for \Planck\ is the CMB dipole, except for the two highest frequency channels (545 and 857\,GHz), for which planets are used.
-If the target source has the same Spectral Energy Distribution (SED) within the pass-band as the calibrator, we can simply find the true brightness from the ratio between the response to the target and the response to the calibrator.
-In practice only CMB anisotropies satisfy this condition; in general target and calibrator have different SEDs.
+Broad-band detection instruments like those on \Planck\ measure radiative power through a filter characterized by its bandpass.
+As described in Sect.~\ref{sec:GainCal}, \Planck\ is calibrated to the CMB dipole except for the two highest frequency channels (545 and 857\,GHz), for which planets are used.
+If a target source has the same spectral energy distribution (SED) within the bandpass as the calibrator, the true brightness is the ratio of the response to the target and the response to the calibrator.
+In practice only CMB anisotropies satisfy this condition; other sources of radiation have different SEDs.
 The raw brightness values in the maps cannot then be taken as monochromatic values; rather, they represent the integral of the detected power weighted by the bandpass.

 To allow comparison with other measurements and with models, the brightness of the CMB-calibrated channels is given as differential CMB temperature, $\Delta T_\mathrm{CMB} = \Delta I_\nu / (dB_\nu/dT)_{T_0}$, where $B_\nu$ is the Planck function, $T_0 = 2.7255$\,K \citep{fixsen2009}, and $\nu$ is a specified reference frequency for each channel\footnote{Our definition of $\Delta T_\mathrm{CMB}$ is linearized, and deviates significantly from the true variation in the equivalent blackbody temperature in the brightest regions of the 217 and 353\,GHz maps.}.
+The units are thermodynamic temperature, K$_{\rm CMB}$.